SamhitaPal3/BJ_HC/README.md

 2. **Calculate Test Statistics**:
    - Compute $z$-scores for each SNP across genes, accounting for the correlation structure among SNPs.
-   - Calculate the p-values and statistical measures for each gene using the `SetTest` package from Zhang et al. (2020).
+   - Calculate the p-values and statistical measures for each gene using the `SetTest` package.

 3. **Rank Genes by Statistical Test**:
    - Each gene is ranked by the statistical measure (e.g., BJ, HC).